Carbon Monoxide Car

 4. Regularly Inspect Your Exhaust System

-5. Keep Your Tailpipe Clear
+5. Keep the Tailpipe Clear

-7. Be Aware of Symptoms of CO Poisoning
+7. Recognize the Symptoms of CO Poisoning

 Final Thoughts